Pacific Explorer deck plans

 Each of the Pacific Explorer cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Pacific Explorer staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-Pacific Explorer (built 1997 as Dawn Princess, last refurbished in 2017) is the second of the three Sun-class Princess Cruises ships – together with Sea and Sun.
-In May 2017, the Dawn Princess was renamed to "Pacific Explorer" and transferred to P&O Cruises Australia.
-P&O Australia is a Carnival Corporation brand, that received in 2015 two Holland America ships – Ryndam (Pacific Aria) and Statendam (Pacific Eden).
+Pacific Explorer (1997-built as Dawn Princess, last refurbished in 2020) is the second of the three Sun-class Princess Cruises ships - together with Sea (Dream Charming) and Sun (Pacific World).
+In May 2017, the Dawn Princess was renamed to "Pacific Explorer" and transferred to P&O Australia.
+P&O Australia is a Carnival Corporation brand, that received in 2015 two Holland America ships - Ryndam (Celestyal Journey) and Statendam (Vasco de Gama Nicko).

-Pacific Explorer cruise ship deck plan has a total of 998 cabins for 1996 passengers (max capacity 2395) served by 924 crew/staff.
-The ship has 11 passenger accessible decks, 6 restaurants (incl 1 pub, 1 pizzaria, 1 buffet), 8 lounges and bars, 3 swimming pools, 6 jacuzzies, 9 elevators.
+Pacific Explorer cruise ship deck plan shows a total of 998 cabins for 1996 passengers (max capacity 2395) served by 924 crew-staff.
+The boat has 14 decks (11 passenger-accessible, 7 with cabins), 6 dining options (restaurants and food bars, including 1x pub, 1x pizzeria), 8 lounges and bars, 3 swimming pools, 6 Jacuzzis (outdoor whirlpool hot tubs), 9 elevators.

-Passenger-use launderettes (laundromats) are located on decks 5, 6, 8, 9, 10 and 11.
+Passenger-use launderettes (laundromats) are located on decks 5, 6, 8, 9, 10, 11.
 These are self-service laundry facilities with ironing boards and detergent being provided.

-Note: Dawn Princess deck plans have a total of 999 cabins for 1950 passengers (max capacity 2270) served by 924 crew/staff, 7 restaurants and bars, 6 lounges.
+Note: Dawn Princess deck plans show a total of 999 cabins for 1950 passengers (max capacity 2270), 7 restaurants and bars, 6 lounges.

 Pacific Explorer deck plan changes 2017 refurbishment review

-Before entering the P&O Australia's fleet, the cruise ship underwent a multi-million drydock refit and refurbishment (May 30 - June 9) in Singapore by Sembcorp Marine.
+Before entering P&O Australia's fleet, the cruise ship underwent a multi-million drydock refit and refurbishment (May 30 - June 9) in Singapore by Sembcorp Marine.
 As Dawn Princess, the vessel was last refurbished in 2016 May.
+Deckplan changes following the refit included:

 - (deck 5) Florentine Restaurant was transformed into Waterfront Restaurant.